fpindado/iWom-inator/Python/README.md

 1. Get the latest release from python, under folder `releases\`.
 2. Unzip on a folder in your PC
 3. Update the file `config/users.csv` with your login(s) and password(s).
-4. Run file `iWom-update`.
+4. Update the file `config/config.ini` with the options as needed
+5. The script is launched by one of the .bat files under `bin/` folder.
+Depending on the browser you use, pick the one that is right.
-5. You can add the file in the windows scheduler, so it runs every day to update the time
+6. You can add the launcher in the windows scheduler, so it runs every day to update the time.

 ## Dependencies / issues